br3ndonland/udacity-google/md.md

 ## Markdown methods
 [(back to top)](#top)

-* When I begin a lesson, I create a new file in my text editor.
+* When I begin a Udacity lesson, I create a new file in my text editor.
 * I use `H1` for the title at the top, like `# Lesson 3.
 An Overview of Service Worker`.
 * I usually reserve `H2` in case I want to break the lesson into different parts.
 * I paste in the sections of the lesson from the Udacity interface, and set each one to `H3`.